 Policy for Publication

-(c) A third set of criteria is (1) active and effective participation in various administrative, advisory, and other responsibilities in the university and (2) excellence in discharging professional service responsibilities in the community, to professional and other organizations, and lo the international community, as well as the faculty member's national and international reputation as a professional and scholar.
+A third set of criteria is (1) active and effective participation in various administrative, advisory, and other responsibilities in the University (e.g., committees, working groups, taskforces both at the academic program level and University-wide), and (2) excellence in discharging professional service responsibilities in the community, to professional and other organizations, and to the international community, as well as the faculty member's national and international reputation as a professional and scholar.